-Advanced Materials – Formulations engineered to meet
+Advanced Materials – formulations engineered to meet

 your product specifications

 This is where having the industry leader in advanced materials on your team ups your game.
 MFG brings a deep bench of material engineers and a dedicated R&D lab to assist you in analyzing your design against the properties of various materials.
-From there we can recommend a material – either a standard chemistry, a proprietary MFG formula, or a custom solution – to achieve your targets.
+From there we can recommend a material – either a standard chemistry, a proprietary MFG formula, or a custom solution – that will achieve your targets.